oysteinvolden/Real-time-sensor-encryption/README.md

-# Real-time encryption of sensor signals in autonomous systems
+# Real-time encryption of sensor signals in field robotics

 ## Overview
 This repo contains source code and instructions to interface C++ implemetations of [cryptographical algorithms](https://github.com/pettsol/CryptoToolbox) for different sensor data such as